-Gain direct, hands-on student teaching experience in an approved Mentor site (oncampus or in our local community).
-Apply concepts of Project Approach curriculum, positive discipline, anti-bias curriculum, assessment and observation techniques, as you work with and teach young children.
-Requires 7 hours of supervised lab weekly. hours by arrangement from 8-5 pm, M-F. Fulfills College-supervised student teaching requirement for the California Child Development Permit.
-Required for Child Development majors for Certificate of Achievement and Associate degree.
-TB clearance REQUIRED the first week of class.
+Gain direct hands-on student teaching experience in an approved Mentor site (on-campus or in our local community).
+Apply concepts of the Project Approach curriculum, positive discipline, anti-bias curriculum, assessment and observation techniques, as you work with and teach young children.
+Requires 6 hours of supervised lab weekly; hours to be arranged between 8-5 pm, M-F. You will be contacted to schedule your weekly lab hours prior to class starting.
+Spaces fill quickly based on registration priority, so don't miss your scheduling appointment.
+Fulfills collegesupervised student teaching requirement for the California Child Development Permit.
+Required for CHDEV majors for certificate of achievement and associate degree.
+TB clearance REQUIRED prior to getting your lab assignment scheduled.
+Appointments to schedule lab hours will begin 3 weeks prior to start of class.
+You will be contacted by mjackson@losmedanos.edu.
 LR